 Refined sugar also plays a crucial role in the texture and appearance of many food products.
 In baked goods, sugar helps to create a tender crumb and golden-brown crust.

 It also contributes to the smooth, creamy texture of ice cream and the appealing chewiness of certain candies.
-These textural qualities of sugar are essential for consumer satisfaction and product consistency despite the health issues.
+These textural qualities of sugar are essential for consumer satisfaction and product consistency.

 3. Extending Shelf Life